thriveweb/sailing-paradise/content/boatTours/2018-09-04-cruise-example-2.md

   - buttonTitle: Book Now
     buttonUrl: booking-enquiry
     content: >-
-      Online bookings available or please feel call or email with any questions or to request a new date.
+      Online bookings available or please feel free to call or email with any questions or to request a new date (if you cannot see your preferred date as available).
     title: Book your Gold Coast Island Cruise Today
     featuredImage: /images/uploads/girl-img-column2.jpg
   - featuredImage: 'https://ucarecdn.com/77651980-b003-4a21-b581-72514df732d0/'
 ---